OUR COFFEE GROWERS

 You embark on a more conscious coffee journey.
 You leave aside the big businesses, the bustling cities, and get off the beaten track.
 The road keeps on climbing for hours on end, as if to the top of the world.

-At 1,500 meters altitude, five hours from anywhere, you reach your destination.
+At over 4,900 feet altitude, five hours from anywhere, you reach your destination.

 Welcome to the home of Spirit Animal's coffee fincas.